rohan26ir/Gadget-Heaven/README.md

 ## 🛠 Key React Concepts Used
 Here are the main React features used to build GadgetHeaven:
-- **Components**: Reusable parts of the site like the Navbar, Footer, and Product Cards.
+- **Components**: Reusable parts of the site like the Home, Navbar, Footer, and Error.
-- **React Router**: Helps to link different pages like Home, Dashboard, Product Details, and the 404 page.
+- **React Router**: Helps to link different pages like Home, Dashboard, Statistics, and the 404 page.
 - **State Management**: Used to manage the app's data, like tracking items in the cart or wishlist.
-- **useEffect Hook**: For loading data and updating when needed.
+- **useEffect Hook**: For loading data, updating when needed and change the website title.
 - **Conditional Rendering**: Changes the view based on actions, such as disabling the wishlist button after an item is added.

 ---